chuang39/scam/contracts/scam/README.md

 As our greatest president once said: "Dude...dude... my IQ is one of the highest -and you all know it!
 Please don't feel so stupid and insecure , it's not your fault!"

 The game contract is deployed under EOS account: eosgamesprod.
+The contract is verified by the 3rd-party: https://eospark.com/MainNet/contract/eosgamesprod.

 We'll turn the ownership to eosio.prods@active once all features are done.
 ETA 8/3x..really!?